OpenDataManchester/Open3P/docs/6_Relationship_Lists/6_011_Load_Constituents.md

 # Load Constituents

-All the complete packaging from different levels (primary, secondary, transit etc.), and multipacks, put together to send to the final destination.
-Each row corresponds to a single packaging item.

 The loads constituents relationship list identifies the all the complete packaging from different levels (primary, secondary, transit etc.) and multipacks that are combined to create loads.
 This is only used in [load](../3_Data_Specification/3_7_Load.md).

 ## Table